CyberShadow/steamkeyactivator/README.md

 # Cache

 To prevent redoing previous work, this program will aggressively cache all requests to Steam and HumbleBundle.
+Delete the `cache/` directory to force the program to re-check for new keys.

+In addition to the cache, the program will save a report of key activations to the file `results.txt`, and will skip over keys listed in that file.

 # Notes